hawo-hoefer/yaxs/inputfile.md

       volume_fraction: 0.5                              # fix volume fraction of phase 2 to 0.5
     - path: phase-3.cif
 ```
+### Subsets
+If `allow_concentration_subsets` is set to true, a random number of composition components will be set
+to zero for each XRD pattern.
+The zeroed components respect fixed volume fractions.
+This allows sampling
+of concentration subspaces and is useful for adding XRD patterns with large volume fractions if many
+components are present in the dataset.

 ### Impurities
 The optional field `impurities` contains a list of impurity peaks.
 They may be used to specify extra peaks which occur in experimental samples but don't have a particular association with the phases of interest.
 - `d_hkl_ams` specifies the peak position using it's crystallographic plane distance in amstrong (range or value).